Criminology & Forensic Investigation BSc (Hons)

 This course is underpinned by the four key distinct disciplinary strands of Forensic Investigation, Criminology, Criminal Justice and Work Related Skills/Experience.
 These four strands enable you to analyse contemporary issues from a range of multidisciplinary perspectives, providing essential transferable skills for employment.
 In addition, the course provides you with a well-rounded knowledge base, application and experience of work-related skills for progression onto higher level educational courses or to relevant industry employment.

 The course operates on a modular basis, all of which are compulsory.
 You will take 120 credits each year.
 In Year one you will take three modules weighted at 20 credits and two modules weighted at 30 credits.
 In Year two, you will take six modules weighted at 20 credits each.
-In Year three, the Dissertation is weighted at 40 credits, and you will take two modules at 30 credits and one at 20 credits.
+In Year three, the Dissertation is weighted at 40 credits, and you will take four modules at 20 credits each.

 - 64 UCAS Tariff Points or above